 4. See if the site is down for everyone

-Even the most reliable websites can experience downtime.
+Even reliable websites experience outages.
 Use third-party tools like Downdetector, Down For Everyone Or Just Me, or Is It Down Right Now to check the site’s status.
+If it’s down for everyone, there’s nothing you need to fix on your end—the site’s team is likely already working on it.

 5. Test your internet connection

-If other sites won’t load either, your internet connection might be the problem.
-Here’s how to check:
+If other sites won’t load either, your internet connection may be the culprit.
+Try this quick checklist:

 1. Check your Wi-Fi: Click the internet icon near your system clock.
-See if Wi-Fi is turned on and connected.
+Ensure Wi-Fi is on and connected.
 If not, choose your network and reconnect.

-2. Restart your modem and router: Unplug both devices for 30 seconds, then plug them back in.
+2. Restart your modem and router: Unplug both for about 30 seconds, then plug them back in.
 Wait a minute for the connection to fully restore.

 • Bad weather: Storms or high winds can interrupt service.

 If you don’t already have another browser installed, download one like Mozilla Firefox or Google Chrome.
-They’re free and widely supported.
-Just click the download button and follow the install steps.
+They’re free and widely supported—just follow the on-screen setup.

 7. Turn off browser extensions

+Disable your extensions one by one and reload the site after each to find the troublemaker.
 To manage extensions, click their icons near the address bar or the puzzle piece icon to view all of them.
-Many have on/off toggles.
+Most have simple on/off toggles.

 Manage extensions in google chrome with red arrow pointing to puzzle piece where extensions are hidden and red arrow pointing to manage extension option.